25 Years on the Web: 1995 to 2020

 The process of building this site during my time at WV Tech is the sole reason I ended up in the web development career field.
 I did my first web job on a school Co-op page, then when I moved to Charleston, began a nearly 2-year stint with the newspaper updating their site nightly before landing at CIS.

 I have kept most of the old files from the previous versions of this site, all but the very first set of designs.
 The 1995 to 1997 versions unfortunately are lost forever, as they were backed up only on 3.5 inch floppies which are long gone (and probably would not work even if I still had them). archive.org does not have pages from those early versions, but I was able to retrieve two images from the 1996-1997 era, the header image and navbar that I made with a primitive 3D text program:

 From 1997 onward, I have a good preservation of the versions of the site, despite a few of the graphics files being lost here and there.
 Aside from the 1997-1999 and 2002 screen captures, these thumbnails link to the actual, active html pages from that year's version, so you can go 'back in time' to see how this site looked in years past (and how horrendous and primitive early web design techniques were).
-The 1999 version shows the benefit of the purchase of the graphics program Paint Shop Pro (prior to that I was using software like LView Pro, Microsoft Paint and the like).
-PSP was a great program that I used for design work up until 2007, when I finally moved to Adobe products (Photoshop, Flash, etc).
-Even so, I still use Paint Shop for certain tasks that I think it does better/faster (like quick photo resizing, logo overlays and JPEG exporting).
+The 1999 version shows the benefit of the purchase of the graphics program Paint Shop Pro (prior to that I was using mostly LView Pro).
+PSP was a great program that I used for design work up until 2007, when I finally moved to Adobe products (Photoshop and Flash).
+Even so, I still use Paint Shop for certain tasks that I think it does better/faster, such as quick photo resizing, logo overlays and JPEG exporting.